-- The latest in a series of objective versions of the Dvorak technique from CIMSS - Can provide intensity estimates on every satellite image of a TC - some averaging is required! - Includes Dvorak cloud patterns and some rules - Latest version uses microwave data for improved intensity estimates of some cloud patterns. - Automated center fixing and cloud pattern types occasionally need manual intervention. - It is becoming operational at NESDIS/SAB, and will eventually be implemented at NHC.
+- The latest in a series of objective versions of the Dvorak technique from CIMSS - Can provide intensity estimates on every satellite image of a TC - some averaging is required! - Includes Dvorak cloud patterns and some rules - Currently uses microwave imagery for improved intensity estimates of some cloud patterns. - Automated center fixing and cloud pattern types occasionally need manual intervention. - It is operational at NESDIS/SAB and used in NHC operations.